nervosnetwork/docs/docs/getting-started/run-node.md

 </details>

 Congratulations!
 You just started a CKB node!

-If you generated a configuration file with `testnet` parameter, you should see your node synchronizing blocks now.

 If you find any error messages, don't worry, check out the [trouble shooting document](../references/troubleshooting).